 Dropdown: Want all of the answer options in a menu?
 This field's for you.
 It's the exact same as the multiple choice field—with the same section jump and shuffle options—only this time the answers are in a menu.
 This is useful for keeping your form compact when there are many answer options.

-Multiple Choice Grid: This is perhaps the most confusing field, as the fields are displayed in a list rather than in the grid as they'll appear to readers.
+Multiple choice grid: This is perhaps the most confusing field, as the fields are displayed in a list rather than in the grid as they'll appear to readers.
 Essentially, you'll add questions as rows, and options about them as columns.

-Also, in addition to the standard option to require responses, the grid lets you require a response per row and can also limit users to only one response per column.
+In addition to the standard option to require responses, the grid lets you require a response per row and can also limit users to only one response per column.

 Date: Want to ask for a specific date or time, perhaps to schedule an event or log an activity?
 The date field is the one you want to select.
 It can ask for a date and month and, optionally, the year and time as well.